ministryofjustice/security-guidance/docs/using-lastpass.md

 \(You must not share your LastPass main password with anyone, even your line manager or MoJ security.\)

-### Using it abroad
+### Using it overseas

-Taking a device \(such as personal smartphone\) that has MoJ LastPass installed counts as travelling abroad with MoJ information.
+Taking a device \(such as personal smartphone\) that has MoJ LastPass installed counts as travelling overseas with MoJ information.

 The MoJ has existing [policies on travelling abroad on the MoJ intranet](https://intranet.justice.gov.uk/guidance/security/staff-security-and-responsibilities/travelling-abroad-business-or-personal/) which require various approvals before travel.